collinoc/crisp/README.md

 # Crisp
 A super-mini stack based language.
+Just a proof of conecept.